Accuracy in Media: Funding

-Controversies
+Activism

 War coverage

 AIM was critical of media reports about the harmful effects of Agent Orange, a military herbicide with adverse health effects for humans, in the Vietnam War.
 AIM blamed the U.S. media for the loss in the Vietnam War.
 AIM criticized the 1983 PBS documentary series Vietnam: A Television History as being pro-communist.
 According to The New York Times, one of AIM's greatest accomplishments was the documentary, Television's Vietnam: The Real Story in response to the PBS series.

 AIM charged the alliance conducting the NATO Kosovo intervention in 1999 with distorting the situation in Kosovo and lying about the number of civilian deaths in order to justify U.S. involvement in the conflict under the Clinton administration.

 AIM supported the Iraq War and accused the media of bias against the Iraq War in 2007, and alleged bias in mainstream media's coverage of the 2012 Benghazi attack.
 In 2008, AIM asserted "Waterboarding Is Not Torture" in a sub-heading.
 The article said that Guantanamo Bay detainees "are enjoying hotel living conditions" and that torture is what "left-wingers associate with anything that makes an accused terrorist uncomfortable".